intel/ccc-linux-guest-hardening-docs/source/security-spec.rst

 (secure EPT entry moves to PRESENT state) using the TDG.MEM.PAGE.ACCEPT instruction.

-According to the TDX module specification, if the TDX guest attempts to accept the page that is already in the PRESENT state (essentially do a double accept by chance), then the TDX module has a way to detect this and supply a warning, so accepting an already accepted page is OK.
+According to the `Intel TDX module architecture specification <https://www.intel.com/content/dam/develop/external/us/en/documents/tdx-module-1.0-public-spec-v0.931.pdf>`_, if the TDX guest attempts to accept the page that is already in the PRESENT state (essentially do a double accept by chance), then the TDX module has a way to detect this and supply a warning, so accepting an already accepted page is OK.